L1apps/L1Apps/README.md

 ## ⭐ Featured Projects

 These are the **pinned apps** on this profile:
+## ⭐ Featured Projects

-- **TaskBox** — A feature-rich, self-hosted task application for organizing to-do lists efficiently.
+- [TaskBox](https://github.com/l1apps/TaskBox) — A feature-rich, self-hosted task application for organizing to-do lists efficiently.
-- **Retro Pong** — A retro-style Pong game with CRT effects and adaptive AI, available via Docker and HTML5.
+- [Retro Pong](https://github.com/l1apps/Retro-Pong) — A retro-style Pong game with CRT effects and adaptive AI, available via Docker and HTML5.

 ---